Dijariii/GitHubReadmeBuilder/DEPLOY.md

 By default, our deployment configuration in `vercel.json` uses the CommonJS version.
 If you need to use the ES Module version, ensure your `package.json` does not have `"type": "module"` or modify `vercel.json` to use `vercel-build.js` instead.

+## API Integration

+The application includes server-side API endpoints powered by Express.
+The deployment process:

+1. Bundles server files into the `dist/server` directory
+2. Creates a serverless function in `dist/api/index.js` that adapts Express to Vercel's serverless environment
+3. Configures routing in `vercel.json` to direct API requests to this function

+Make sure your application correctly references API endpoints with the proper base path.

+---

+If you encounter persistent issues, please contact [dejxhar@gmail.com](mailto:dejxhar@gmail.com) for assistance.